Antonio Giovinazzi is an Italian Formula 1 driver, born in Martina Franca on 14 December 1993.

 But, that same year, he joined Ferrari as their simulator driver, effectively joining their driver academy in the process, providing the final rung on the ladder for him to then reach his dream of Formula 1 racing.

-Antonio Giovinazzi is still a relatively new driver to the Formula 1 and, lining up against an incredibly established driver in Kimi Raikkonen at Alfa Romeo, it is more about opportunity than raking in the big bucks for the Italian at this stage of his career.
+Antonio Giovinazzi is still a relatively new driver to Formula 1 and, lining up against an incredibly established team-mate in Kimi Raikkonen at Alfa Romeo, it is more about opportunity than raking in the big bucks for the Italian at this stage of his career.

 Antonio Giovinazzi's mother and father are called Anna and Vito.